icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 Measuring water drops temperatures in an icing wind tunnel is quite challenging, and is an area still undergoing development.

+The AEDC1DMP code does many things
+(such as handling a drop size distribution, and predicting drop freeze out rates) that the iads1dmp does not.
+However, the iads1dmp does give similar results for water drop relative airspeed and heat and mass transfer rates for the single drop size cases compared herein.

-We will call this "good enough" to proceed.
+We will call this "good enough" to proceed to our next step, comparing calculated water drop evaporation rates to those in NACA-TN-3024.

 ##Notes: